 If the pain is severe we can relieve it by using a sterile needle or cauterizing tool to make a small hole and drain the bubble of blood.
 If there is extensive damage, the nail may be removed to clean up the wound and repair any lacerated tissues underneath.
 Infections can be treated with antibiotics.
 We may also have you soak your toe in warm water and Epsom salts a few times, and follow that with antibiotic cream and a bandage.

 Because toenails grow slowly, it will take several months for the injury to completely heal.
 During that time, you should watch your activity in order to keep from reinjuring the nail.

 Keep Black Toenails Away

 Good hygiene is important.
 Keep your nails trimmed—not too short, but not too long—and your feet clean and dry.
 Footwear is important, too.
 To avoid injury, be careful going barefoot or wearing flip flops, and wear shoes that protect your feet, especially if you frequently use or carry heavy objects.
 Finally, visit Aadvanced Foot Care Associates as soon as you notice any problem with your feet.
-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero have over 100 years of expert foot care experience, and will be happy to put it to work for your feet.
+Dr. Hal Abrahamson and Dr. Daniel E. Orozco have over 40 years of expert foot care experience, and will be happy to put it to work for your feet.
 Contact our Rego Park, NY office at (718) 896-4433, the Plainview location at (516) 822-9595, and the Flushing office at (718) 969-2266, or request an appointment on our website.